For information regarding exams please contact Mrs Lorraine Muldoon (Exams Officer)

 Tel: 016977 45743 Email: examinations@williamhoward.cumbria.sch.uk

-Result sheets issued on Results Days are provisional results.
-The exam boards do not issue certificates until the end of October, after the appeal period has passed.
-Certificates are not posted home as exam boards do not replace certificates lost in the post.
+Certificates are not posted home because Exam Boards do not replace certificates lost in the post.
 You can collect certificates on Presentation Evening in December, or alternatively you can collect them from school after this date.
+Further details will be sent out in due course.

-All Enquiries about Results should first be discussed with the relevant Head of Department and/or Subject Teacher, who will advise on the best course of action.
-They will have more detail about grade boundaries and can help students decide which of the post results services could be most appropriate.
 It is rare for marks to change upwards by more than a marginal amount, and any payment made for a review will only be reimbursed if the overall grade increases.
 Students and parents must be aware that a grade can also stay the same or go down, and that the original result cannot be reinstated where a lower grade has been given following a Review of Results.

 We all know that exams can be an extremely challenging and stressful time.
 If you’re struggling to manage your mood or anxiety levels, don’t keep it to yourself.
 Friends and family members can be a great source of support, as well as your teachers, the WHS Wellbeing Champions.